dotnet/docs-desktop/dotnet-desktop-guide/framework/wpf/advanced/threading-model.md

 The following are some of the details to be noted:

-- The <xref:System.Threading.Tasks.Task.Delay(System.TimeSpan)?displayProperty=nameWithType> task is used to cause the current thread to pause after the button is pressed.
+- The <xref:System.Threading.Tasks.Task.Delay(System.TimeSpan)?displayProperty=nameWithType> task is used to cause the current thread to pause for five seconds when the **Pause** button is pressed.

   :::code language="csharp" source="./snippets/threading-model/csharp/MultiWindow.xaml.cs" id="delay":::
   :::code language="vb" source="./snippets/threading-model/vb/MultiWindow.xaml.vb" id="delay":::

-- The `SameThreadWindow_Click` event handler calls immediently shows a new window.
-The `NewThreadWindow_Click` event handler instead creates a new thread that starts executing the `ThreadStartingPoint` method.
+- The `SameThreadWindow_Click` event handler immediently shows a new window under the current thread.
+The `NewThreadWindow_Click` event handler creates a new thread that starts executing the `ThreadStartingPoint` method, which in turn shows a new window, as described in the next bullet point.

   :::code language="csharp" source="./snippets/threading-model/csharp/MultiWindow.xaml.cs" id="buttons" highlight="2,6":::
   :::code language="vb" source="./snippets/threading-model/vb/MultiWindow.xaml.vb" id="buttons" highlight="2,6":::